srtkwn/fitness-tracker/README.md

 	•	Daily logs reset automatically and are saved by date
 	•	Delete account option
 	•	Data stored locally in a JSON file
   • No UI implemented as of now - runs entirely in the terminal

 ⸻

 Project Files:
 	•	main.py – Main menu and program flow
-	•	data.py – Handles data storage, user info, and logs
+	•	data.py – Handles data storage, user info, and logs and tracks the data
-	•	utils.py – Connects to Edamam API for food data
+	•	utils.py – Connects to nutritionx API for food data
-	•	track.py – (Optional) Can be used for summaries or analytics
 	•	auth.json – Stores all user data and logs
 	•	requirements.txt – Contains the required Python modules